Optimal witnessing of the quantum Fisher information with few measurements: Examples

-The proof is based on carrying out the optimization described above analytically, and can be found in the Supplement \footnote{For details, see the Supplemental Material at http://www.www.www, including \REFS{Sorensen2001Entanglement,Cirac1999Optimal,Note5}.}. \EQL{eq:FQFGHZ} is plotted in \FIG{fig:GHZ}(a).
+{\it Observation 2.} A sharp lower bound on the quantum Fisher information with the fidelity $F_{\rm GHZ}$ is given by \be \frac{\mathcal{F}_{\rm Q}[\varrho,J_z]}{N^2}\geqslant \left\{ \right. \ee The proof is based on carrying out the optimization described above analytically and can be found in \APPENDIX{sec:proofobs2_app} \cite{*[{A not tight lower bounds on the quantum Fisher based on the fidelity has been presented in }] [{. }] Augusiak2016Asymptotic}. \EQL{eq:FQFGHZ} is plotted in \FIG{fig:GHZ}(a).
 Note that the bound on the quantum Fisher information normalized by $N^2$ in \EQ{eq:FQFGHZ} is independent of the number of particles.
-Moreover, the bound is zero for $F_{\rm GHZ}\le 0.5.$ This is consistent with the fact that for the product state $\ket{111...11}$ we have $F_{\rm GHZ}=0.5,$ while $\mathcal{F}_Q[\varrho,J_z]=0.$
+Moreover, the bound is 0 for $F_{\rm GHZ}\leqslant 0.5.$ This is consistent with the fact that for the product state $\ket{111...11}$ we have $F_{\rm GHZ}=1/2,$ while $\mathcal{F}_{\rm Q}[\varrho,J_z]=0.$

 Next, let us consider symmetric Dicke states.
 An $N$-qubit symmetric Dicke state is given as

 where the summation is over all the different permutations of the product state having $m$ particles in the $\ket{1}$ state and $(N-m)$ particles in the $\ket{0}$ state.